 What are the Risks of Body Surgery?

-Whether it’s body fat surgery or torso surgery, there are risks associated with the procedure.
+Whether it’s body surgery or torso surgery, there are potential complications associated with the procedure.
 Including;

 - Allergic reaction to anesthesia in the form of skin rashes and difficulty breathing

 - Body weakness